-Donald Trump Is Saudi Arabia’s ‘B**ch’, Says Democratic Congresswoman In Strong Rebuke Over Khashoggi Killing
+Donald Trump Is Saudi Arabia’s ‘B**ch,’ Says Democratic Congresswoman In Strong Rebuke Over Khashoggi Killing

-In what could be defined as the strongest castigation of Donald Trump’s continuing affection for Saudi Arabia despite an assessment by the CIA implicating its de facto head, crown prince Mohammad bin Salman, in the killing of Washington Post journalist Jamal Khashoggi, Democratic representative from Hawaii Tulsi Gabbard called the American president the Saudi nation’s “b**ch,” reports Newsweek.
+In what could be defined as the strongest castigation of Donald Trump’s continuing affection for Saudi Arabia, Democratic representative from Hawaii Tulsi Gabbard called the American president the Saudi nation’s “b**ch,” reports Newsweek.
+The is despite an assessment by the CIA implicating its de facto head, crown prince Mohammad bin Salman, in the killing of Washington Post journalist Jamal Khashoggi.

-Gabbard’s terse but unassailable characterization of Trump’s tendency to not criticize the Saud family and its leader came after the White House had released a strange statement which boasted of the country’s business ties with the Wahhabi nation without actually holding it culpable for the murder of Khashoggi.
+Gabbard’s terse, but unassailable characterization of Trump’s tendency to not criticize the Saudi royal family came after the White House had released a strange statement which boasted of the country’s business ties with the Wahhabi nation, without actually holding it culpable for the murder of Khashoggi.

 Khashoggi, a Saudi defector, had relocated to the United States in 2017 after falling out with the country’s leadership, and in October of this year, he was killed when he entered the Saudi embassy in Istanbul to collect paperwork for his wedding.
 Although Mohammed bin Salman has claimed denial of having any prior knowledge of Khashoggi’s killing, a subsequent investigation by the CIA concluded that he had been the one giving out orders for the execution, according to the Washington Post.